lucaschirruINAF/SRT-Documentation/antenna.rst

 * **C-high or M-band receiver**: It is a single-feed cryogenic system that allows the processing of signals in circular polarization (i.e. LHCP and RHCP) within the frequency range from 5.7 to 7.7 GHz.
 This receiver is installed in one of the BWG focal points of SRT and requires the shaped configuration.

 * **K-band receiver**: It is a seven-feed cryogenic system that allows the processing of signals in circular polarization (i.e. LHCP and RHCP) within the frequency range from 18 to 26.5 GHz.
 This receiver is installed on the Gregorian focus of SRT and requires the shaped configuration.

-*Special considerations about the multi-beam K-band receiver*: we have measured the sensibility of each channel.
-Here are the details below:
+For each channel, the root mean square (RMS) of the calibrator map, indicated in mJy and using 3c147, and the sensibility ratio with respect to the Right channel of the second feed (which is stable), are reported in the following table (NEW RESULTS ARE NECESSARY):

 =========== ========= ==================
 Feed,Pol    RMS(mJy)  Ratio w/feed2,pol1